ldong/cs4911/README.md

 up your new SQL server: `mysql -u root -p`.
 Then, create the new user.

 ```
-CREATE USER 'django'@'localhost' IDENTIFIED BY '<PASSWORD>';
+CREATE USER 'django'@'localhost' IDENTIFIED BY 'python27';
 GRANT ALL PRIVILEGES ON *.* TO 'django'@'localhost' WITH GRANT OPTION;
 ```

 You now have a new user for the Django framework to use.
 The password and username don't matter here as long as they match what's found in the settings.py file of the project.
+The last step here is simply to create the database.

+`CREATE DATABASE humor_genome;`

+Now you can exit MySQL (`\q`) and continue on to running the server.

 ### Running the Web Server
 The first time you run the server, you should first make sure that your database is in sync with the web server models.